Major incident declared in South Wales as Storm Bert takes its toll

 He added that the Rheola pub has been flooded for about the third time in five years and this time it was “like a river running through the middle of it”.

-Sir Chris said: “Quite a few of the local people who I’ve spoken to today don’t have any insurance as if you’re hard up it’s the last bill you pay.”

-Meanwhile, firefighters have been pumping water out of Sion Street in Pontypridd, where several homes have been flooded.

-This is the second time in four years the street has experienced major flooding.
+Meanwhile, firefighters have been pumping water out of Sion Street in Pontypridd, where several homes have been flooded for the second time in four years.

-Residents on Sion Street have criticised NRW for not doing enough to prevent the flooding.

 Paula Williams, whose house on Sion Street flooded, said: “We only knew something was happening because we had a neighbour knocking us.
 She was shouting ‘get the cars moved’.